 Eco-Schools is a global programme engaging millions of children across 64 different countries, making it the largest environmental schools programme in the world.

-16 million children attend an Eco-Schools worldwide, more than the entire population of Guaetmala!
+18 million children attend an Eco-School worldwide, that’s equal to the total population of Chile!
 Eco-Schools is operated globally by the Foundation for Environmental Education (FEE), and was launched in 1994 in response to the 1992 UN Rio Earth Summit.

-Environmental charity Keep Britain Tidy is the Eco-Schools National Operator for England, where more than 17,000 schools are registered and 1,200 schools currently hold the Eco-Schools Green Flag.
+Environmental charity Keep Britain Tidy is the Eco-Schools National Operator for England, where more than 18,000 schools are registered and 1,200 schools currently hold the internationally recognised Eco-Schools Green Flag.

 The programme is pupil-led and encourages whole school involvement.
 It also encourages closer links between schools and their communities.
 It offers many benefits for individual pupils, developing their knowledge and skills and improving their well-being.
 There are also many benefits for schools, with an added bonus of saving money.

 You can find a greener version of pretty much everything your school uses; pencils, carpets, uniforms, energy.
 Here you can investigate how you can ‘green’ your schoolInteractive Eco-School